Table of Contents

 Care Needs - must require the level of care typically provided in a nursing facility

 These criteria are approximate and for planning purposes.
 Final eligibility is conducted by the Family Support Division (FSD).
+If one has income and / or assets above the income limit, it is highly recommended that advice be sought from a professional Medicaid Planner.

 The state hotline number for the Family Services Division is 1-855-373-4636.
 There is also a 24-hour number with an automated response 7 days a week at 1-800-392-1261.